reedwade/departuretimes/README.md

   * margins should be tighter on smaller width displays
 * PWA config
 * a more sensible favicon
+* bus route number in the departures list view would be nice
+* bus/train/ferry indicator in the stop picker would be nice
+* bus/train/ferry filter in the stop picker would be nice

 ## Getting Started